 This recipe card may contain affiliate ingredient and equipment links.
 As an Amazon Associate I earn from qualifying purchases.

-- Heat the sunflower and butter in a large soup pot and gently saute the onion over a medium heat until it begins to soften about five minutes.
+- Heat 1 tbsp sunflower oil and 1 tbsp butter in a large soup pot and gently sauté 1 large brown onion, chopped, over medium heat until it begins to soften.
+This will take about five minutes.

-- Add the chopped garlic and diced carrot, and cook for a further minute or so.
+- Add 3 garlic cloves, finely chopped, and 1 large carrot, diced, and cook for a further minute or so.

-- Add the finely sliced Brussels sprouts and cook for another minute.
+- Add 100 grams Brussels sprouts, finely sliced, and cook for another minute.

-- Pour in the leftover gravy topped up with chicken stock.
+- Pour in 1.2 litres chicken stock mixed with any leftover chicken gravy.
 Bring to the boil.

-- Reduce the heat and add the shredded leftover roast chicken and frozen sweetcorn.
+- Reduce the heat and add 300 grams leftover roast chicken, shredded, and 100 grams frozen sweetcorn.
 Add more chicken stock, if needed.
-Season well, to taste.
+Season well to taste.

-- Break in the dried spaghetti and simmer for 12 minutes, until the chicken is heated through and the spaghetti is cooked.
+- Break in 60 grams dried spaghetti , broken into small pieces, and simmer for 12 minutes until the chicken is heated and the spaghetti is cooked.

 - Serve with chopped spring onion, chopped parsley and plenty of crusty bread to dip.